JoyPeter-Atule/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Writing a command in a file
+Duplicate lines in a file